blitzdose/serverctrl-docu/docs/guide/3-App.md

 ---
-sidebar_label: '2 - Web interface'
+sidebar_label: '3 - App'
 ---

-# 2 - Web interface
+# 3 - App

-This chapter will guide you through the necessary steps to get the web interface working.
+This chapter will guide you through the necessary steps to get the App working.

-After you installed the plugin, you may have to change some settings to access the web interface.
+After you installed the plugin, you may have to change some settings to use the App.

 ## Port

 The usage of the plugin requires (at the moment) an open port on your server, so you can reach the web server through the web interface or the app.
-By default, the web server and interface is accessible through `https://minecraft.example.com:5718` (`minecraft.example.com` is your server domain or IP).
+By default, your server is accessible through `minecraft.example.com:5718` (`minecraft.example.com` is **your** server domain or IP) and with the `HTTPS` checkbox ticked.
 If you need to change the port (`5718` by default) you can do that inside the file `/plugins/ServerCtrl/config.yml`.

 ## HTTPS